 In 2003 I travelled to New York where David Bowie was preparing his next tour and promoting his album of that year, Reality.
-We spent a day in Poughkeepsie and met again the next day in Manhattan for a two-hour interview.
+On 19th August I spent the day with him in Poughkeepsie where he was playing a tour rehearsal gig.
+We met again the next day in Manhattan, at Philip Glass’s Looking Glass Studios, for a two-hour interview.
 I was asked by The Word magazine to combine Bowie’s thoughts with my own memories of Bowie fandom across the decades.

-The Reality Tour would unfortunately be his last, and given the low media profile he adopted thereafter, this was among the last substantial interviews he ever gave.
+The Reality Tour would unfortunately be the final tour of his life; and given the low media profile he adopted thereafter, this was among the last substantial interviews he ever gave.
 It was printed in The Word, November 2003.

 (You can read my 1990 interview with Bowie here.)